 David Dossin has an entire room in his house dedicated to Star Wars, and what an incredible collection it is!
 He even modified some of the items himself, making them even more unique.
 We had an opportunity to hit him with a few questions about his Star Wars lair.

 I’ve always bought little Star Wars things but I really started my collection in 2016 when I moved into a new house where I finally had a room to myself.
 I then decided to transform it into a room for a home theater with the Star Wars theme.
 Since then the small collection has grown bigger and bigger.

 What do you collect?

 Mainly helmets and Star Wars lightsabers but if other things related to the universe interest me and match inside my Star Wars lair, I buy them.

-What is it that you love most about Star Wars?
+What is it that you love the most about Star Wars?